MatthiasKainer/draft-article/README.md

 The type 'Option<_>' does not define the field, constructor or member 'Item'.
 ```

 The compiler is trying to tell us that line is not an array but an Option.
-Remember the Some/None Maybe that the split function returns.
+Remember the Maybe that holds some or none value returned by the split function.
 To get rid of the compiler error, we would have to add `.Value` on the line to access the content of the Maybe:

 ```fsharp
 let tokenize(line: string) =